ishqDehlvi/TODO-app-GDSC-DTC/README.md

 Simple ToDp app will help manage your daily tasks and don't forget about important things! ⏰

-This app is developed by (Inzemamul Haq) me on behalf of DELHI TECHNICAL CAMPUS (GDSC)
+This app is developed by (Inzemamul Haq) me on behalf of or Android Study Jam '21'.
 ## Screenshots:
 <img src="#" height="400px"/> <img src="#" height="400px"/>
 <img src="#" height="400px"/> <img src="#" height="400px"/>